-A small sample of the rice mixture is placed on the flat sensor of the LAQUAtwin pocket pH Meter and measured.
+A small sample of the rice mixture is placed on the flat sensor of the LAQUAtwin pH pocket meter and measured.
 If the measured value is above pH 4.6, add more acetic acid to the rice mixture and stir well.
-Place new rice sample on the senor and repeat testing process.
+Place new rice sample on the sensor and repeat testing process.
 After tests, wash the sensor with diluted soap water and pat dry with a paper tissue.

 1 Hocking, A.D; 2003.
 Foodborne Microorganisms of Public Health Significance, AIFST, Waterloo

 2 Food Safety Guideline for Preparation and Display of Sushi, June 2007, NSW/FA/F1005/0706

 Do you have any questions or requests?
 Use this form to contact our specialists.